3point14guy/OrgaNicks-Guide-Api/README.md

 OrgaNick's Guide API

 This is the repo for the OrgaNick's Guide API.
-This API contains tables for vegetables, pests and treatments and join tables for which pests prefer which vegetables (dinner-and-diners) and for which treatments work on which pests (villains-and-kryptonite).
+This API contains tables for vegetables, pests and treatments and join tables for which pests prefer which vegetables (dinner-and-diners) and for which treatments work on which pests (pest-weaknesses).

 ## API